wildfly/quickstart/ejb-asynchronous/README.md

         cd client
         mvn exec:exec

+    __Note__: This quickstart requires `quickstart-parent` artifact to be installed in your local Maven repository.
+    To install it, navigate to quickstarts project root directory and run the following command:

+        mvn clean install

 3. Check the client output

         INFO: The server log should contain a message at (about) <date>, indicating that the call to the asynchronous bean completed.